The Constitution of Man: Reception

 Initially, The Constitution of Man was indifferently received, selling in small numbers over a period of six years or so.
 Historian James A. Secord reports, "In Britain Constitution was initially a flop.
 Published in an edition of 1,500 the book sold slowly until 1835, about 100 copies a year and received almost no reviews.
 In 1832, two revised, expanded, and subsidized 'Henderson' editions in the same format...sold quickly" The Henderson edition was subsidized by William Ramsay Henderson with a donation of five-thousand pounds for the 'advancement of Phrenology.'
 In 1836, the Chambers edition sold at one fifth of the regular price sold "85,000 copies by 1850 making Constitution among the best-selling books of the nineteenth century.'

 In Combe's lifetime, there were five published editions of The Constitution, with 100,000 copies sold in the UK and 200,000 copies in the United States.
 With the financial help of the Henderson Bequest, an affordable edition of The Constitution was published, selling 59,00 copies in a 3 year period.
 There are at least nine unique published editions.

+The book influenced William Ballantyne Hodgson.